 This now leaves me with 49 options.
 I also notice that if I select the specific tolerance I am looking for of 5% I do not have any 1/4W options.
 I have a choice at this point I can chose to keep the 5% and increase the power rating of the resistor, or I can improve the tolerance to 1% and keep the 1/4-watt rating.
 I chose to keep the 1/4-watt rating as going to a 1/2-watt resistor could create size issues depending on your application.

 I am now at 16 results and all of these would meet or exceed the specifications given.
 Looking at bulk options 10.0KXBK-ND would be a good option.
-If the customer would prefer a cut-tape option S10KCACT-ND would also be a good option.
+If the customer would prefer a cut-tape option S10KCACT-ND would be a good cross.